 Vice President, Eastern European Mission and Youth Camp Program Director.
-Recruits and trains American teams to build relationships, distribute Bibles and Bible literature, and teach character traits and values to children in the former Communist Youth Camps in Ukraine.
-His work includes program coordination and administration, international travel, recruitment, volunteer training, interpreter training, cross-cultural communication and negotiations, curriculum development, and development of training materials.
-Assists in marketing and development.
+Recruited and trained American teams to build relationships, distribute Bibles and Bible literature, and teach character traits and values to children in the former Communist Youth Camps in Ukraine.
+His work included program coordination and administration, international travel, recruitment, volunteer training, interpreter training, cross-cultural communication and negotiations, curriculum development, and development of training materials.
+Assisted in marketing and development.

 Independent trainer and curriculum writer.
 Contracted with Strategic Government Resources, a training company for municipalities as a trainer.
 Contracted with Eastern European Mission from 2008-2009 to write curriculum.
 Continues to write EEM’s curriculum as part of his salaried position.

 Preaching Minister, Gilmer-Baldridge Church of Christ.
 Responsibilities included: preaching, teaching, counseling, hospital visitation, and leading task forces.
 Developed, organized, and implemented small group ministry on Sunday evenings.
 Implemented Chaplain ministry for the Ennis Police Department.
 Organized and administrated Emergency Shelters.
 Organized and administrated clothing collection for local shelters during Hurricane Katrina.

 Prior to 1996

 Served as a professional youth minister for 18 years in Arkansas and Tennessee.
 Congregations varied in attendance size from 250 to 550.
 Last youth ministry was with Washington Street Church of Christ in Fayetteville, TN (July 1990-September 1996).